United's Air Taxi Bet Unravels as Airport Reality Sets In

 The Competitive Landscape Shifts Against United

 United was not the only legacy carrier to place eVTOL bets, but it was the most aggressive.
-American Airlines invested in Vertical Aerospace.
-JetBlue's technology ventures arm backed Joby.
+American Airlines invested in Vertical Aerospace, and JetBlue's technology ventures arm backed Joby.
 Delta kept its options open with smaller exploratory commitments.
 The difference is that United tied its brand and a headline-grabbing dollar figure to a specific operational concept that is now visibly faltering.
+The united air taxi gamble has become a liability for the airline, and the company is now facing significant challenges in its attempt to make the air taxi gamble a success.

-Meanwhile, the ground transportation competitors that eVTOL was supposed to disrupt have not been standing still.
-Uber's ground operations continue to expand airport pickup and dropoff efficiency.
-Autonomous vehicle companies are specifically targeting airport transfers as early commercial routes because the trips are predictable, high-value, and operate on fixed corridors.
+The ground transportation competitors that eVTOL was supposed to disrupt have not been standing still.
+Uber's ground operations continue to expand airport pickup and dropoff efficiency, and autonomous vehicle companies are specifically targeting airport transfers as early commercial routes because the trips are predictable, high-value, and operate on fixed corridors.
 Waymo's expansion into airport service at Phoenix Sky Harbor and plans for similar deployments at other airports represent a ground-based solution to the same problem United was trying to solve from the air, at a fraction of the capital intensity and with none of the airspace integration challenges.

 What $1 Billion in Opportunity Cost Looks Like